 The earth is a living creature and never ceases to amaze us, that is for sure.

-Here you can see a virtual tour of the hike to the volcano.
+Here is a virtual tour of the hike to the volcano.

-Before hiking to the volcano always check out the conditions on the eruption site at Safe Travel
+Before hiking to the volcano, always check the eruption site conditions at Safe Travel.

-Reykjanesskagi peninsula is a member of the UNESCO Global Geoparks and who knows if the volcanic eruption lasts then it might become the biggest tourist attraction on the peninsula, together with the Blue Lagoon.
+The Reykjanes Peninsula is a UNESCO Global Geopark.
+If the volcanic eruption lasts, it might become the biggest tourist attraction on the peninsula, alongside the Blue Lagoon.

 Have a lovely time in Iceland and be safe :)